corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/app-upgrade-notes.md

 {{< important >}}
-You will be able to use this feature if the compatibility zone you plan to deploy on has raised its minimum platform version

-{{< /important >}}

-to check the correctness of the transaction.
-Please take this into account for your own schedule planning.You can read more about signature constraints and what they do in api-contract-constraints.
+You will be able to use this feature if the compatibility zone you plan to deploy on has raised its minimum platform version to check the correctness of the transaction.
+Please take this into account for your own schedule planning.
+You can read more about signature constraints and what they do in api-contract-constraints.
 The `TransactionBuilder` class will automatically use them if your application JAR is signed. **We recommend all JARs are signed**.
-To learn how to sign your JAR files, read
-[Signing the CorDapp JAR](cordapps/cordapp-build-systems.md#cordapp-build-system-signing-cordapp-jar-ref).
+To learn how to sign your JAR files, read [Signing the CorDapp JAR](cordapps/cordapp-build-systems.md#cordapp-build-system-signing-cordapp-jar-ref).
 In dev mode, all JARs are signed by developer certificates.
 If a JAR that was signed with developer certificates is deployed to a production node, the node will refuse to start.
-Therefore to deploy apps built for Corda 4 to production you will need to generate signing keys and integrate them with the build process.
+Therefore, to deploy apps built for Corda 4 to production, you will need to generate signing keys and integrate them with the build process.

+{{< /important >}}

 {{< note >}}
 Please read the cordapp-constraint-migration guide to understand how to upgrade CorDapps to use Corda 4 signature constraints and consume